karapostK/karapostK.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: cv.pdf
-description: "A PDF version of my CV is available for download on the side.
-Last updated on <b>2024-06-10</b>."
+description: "!!
+See the PDF version of my CV for the last available updates!
+Download is on the side.
+Last updated on <b>2024-08-30</b>."
 toc:
   sidebar: left
 ---